rabuf/applied-category-theory/chapter_1/lecture_4.md

-# Lecture 4 - Galois Connections
+# Lecture 4 - Galois Connections Part 1
 ---
 Okay, now let's get to the cool part: Galois connections.
-Before he died in a duel, the young [&Eacute;variste Galois](https://en.wikipedia.org/wiki/%C3%89variste_Galois) proved that you couldn't solve the quintic equation with radicals: that is, there's nothing like the quadratic formula for equations like
+Before he died in a duel, the young [&Eacute;variste Galois](https://en.wikipedia.org/wiki/%C3%89variste_Galois) proved that you couldn't solve the quintic equation with radicals: that is, there's nothing like the quadratic formula for equations like:

 <center>$$ax^5 + bx^4 + cx^3 + dx^2 + ex + f = 0.$$</center>

 He used a trick for converting one view of a problem into another, and then converting the other view back into the original one.
 And by now, we've extracted the essence of this trick and dubbed it a "Galois connection".
 It's far more general than Galois dreamed.
+More [here.](https://pdfs.semanticscholar.org/de4c/0a1a2269ddee82bd2d21f1ae23cdadb09cd7.pdf)

 Remember, a **[preorder](https://en.wikipedia.org/wiki/Preorder)** is a set \\(A\\) with a relation \\(\le_A\\) that's reflexive and